High-dimensional Bayesian filtering through deep density approximation: The filtering problem

 Considering that $h$ and $R$ are assumed to be known, the update equation \eqref{eq: FP-update} is tractable since we omit the normalizing constant.
 However, it is sometimes beneficial to consider the normalized density as we discuss further in Section~\ref{section: normalizing constant}.
 It remains to solve the prediction equation \eqref{eq: FP-prediction}, also known as the Fokker--Planck equation or the Kolmogorov forward equation.
 In Section~\ref{Section: Methods} we recall two optimization-based methods that approximately solve the filtering equations, the deep splitting filter \cite{baagmark2024convergent} and the deep BSDE filter \cite{baagmark2025nonlinear}.
 The main objective of this work is comparing these methods that are constructed to mitigate the curse of dimensionality through Monte Carlo approximations and neural networks.

-However, an intrinsic issue of solving for $p$ directly in \eqref{eq: FP-prediction}--\eqref{eq: FP-update}, is to handle the probability aspect.
-More precisely, in increasing state dimension the numerical values of $p$ decrease exponentially by the dimension.
+However, an intrinsic issue of solving for $p$ directly in \eqref{eq: FP-prediction}--\eqref{eq: FP-update}, is to handle the fact that probability density values diminish in increasing dimension.
+More precisely, with increasing state dimension $d$, the numerical values of $p$ decrease exponentially.
 This can be seen by considering an initial Gaussian distribution $\pi_0 = \N(0,I)$ in a $100$-dimensional space where the value of $\pi_0$ in the origin is approximately $10^{-40}$.
 Multiplying this with a likelihood of a similar structure quickly becomes unstable if not handled correctly.
-Moreover, since the methods that we consider rely on iterative gradient descent to optimize the parameters, they are further affected by the vanishing gradient phenomenon \cite{schoenholz2017deep}.
-Both of these issues can be mitigated by directly modeling the log density of the filtering equations.
+Moreover, since the methods that we consider rely on iterative gradient descent to optimize a set of parameters, they are further affected by the vanishing gradient phenomenon \cite{schoenholz2017deep}.
+Both of these issues can be mitigated by directly modeling the log-density of the filtering equations, which leads to positivity-preserving schemes for the density approximation.
 We state these equations next and prove them in Appendix~\ref{appendix: Proofs}. \begin{theorem} Let $p$ be the solution to \eqref{eq: FP-prediction}--\eqref{eq: FP-update}.
-Define $v=(v_k)_{k=0}^K$, $v_k\colon [t_k,t_{k+1}]\times \R^d\times \mathbb{O}_k\to \R$, such that $v_k = -\log p_k$, for $k=0,\dots,K$.
-The log density $v$, satisfying $v_{0}(0)=-\log(\pi_0)$, is, for $k=0,\dots,K-1$, $x\in\R^d$, $o_{1:k}\in \mathbb{O}_k$, and $t\in[t_k,t_{k+1}]$, the solution to
+Define the log-transformed solution by $v=(v_k)_{k=0}^K$, $v_k\colon [t_k,t_{k+1}]\times \R^d\times \mathbb{O}_k\to \R$, such that $v_k = -\log p_k$, for $k=0,\dots,K$.
+The log-density $v$, satisfying $v_{0}(0)=-\log(\pi_0)$, is, for $k=0,\dots,K-1$, $x\in\R^d$, $o_{1:k}\in \mathbb{O}_k$, and $t\in[t_k,t_{k+1}]$, the solution to

 where $f_{\mathrm{log}}$ is defined, for $x\in\R^d$, $u\in\R$, and $w\in\R^d$, by